 These Principles may be used to interpret or supplement international and domestic law including the law of regional organisations for economic integration where applicable.

 They may serve as a model for national, regional and international legislators.

-They may assist parties in shaping their contractual and extra-contractual dealings including the resolution of disputes.
+They may assist parties in shaping their contractual and extra-contractual dealings including the resolution of disputes in particular by courts and in arbitration.